apache/carbondata/docs/index/bloomfilter-index-guide.md

 + In some scenarios, the BloomFilter Index may not enhance the query performance significantly but if it can reduce the number of spark task, there is still a chance that BloomFilter Index can enhance the performance for concurrent query.
-+ Note that BloomFilter Index will decrease the data loading performance and may cause slightly storage expansion (for index file).
++ Note that BloomFilter Index will decrease the data loading performance and may cause slight storage expansion (for index file).